Garry3Fingers/Etch-A-Sketch/README.md

 07.10.2022

 Today evening I finished this project.
 Tomorrow I'll check js code for mistakes.
 My CSS is still simple.
 When I'm writing JS code, I google sometimes a lot.
 I don't know good or bad it.

+08.10.2022

+Today I did small changes for the program.
+I added 'click event' to start a function, that start 'mouseenter event'.
+And when grid is creating, new element is appearing now.
+It need for describing conditions for drawing.

+This is the end.